Iranian Revolution: Women's role

-The Iranian Revolution was a gendered revolution; much of the new regime's rhetoric was centered on the position of women in Iranian society.
+The Iranian Revolution was a gendered revolution; much of the new regime's rhetoric was centered on the position of women in society.
 Beyond rhetoric, thousands of women were also heavily mobilized in the revolution itself, and different groups of women actively participated alongside their male counterparts.
-Not only participating through voting, women contributed to the revolution through marches, demonstrations and chanting slogans.
+Not only participating through voting, women also contributed to the revolution through marches, demonstrations and chanting slogans.
 Women were involved in caring for the wounded, including doctors who responded to calls for help and opened their homes for those who needed assistance.
 While women themselves were often killed, tortured, arrested or injured and some were involved in guerilla activities, most contributed in non-violent ways.
 Many women were instrumental not only in being involved in the revolution themselves but in mobilizing men and other non-political women.
 Many women protested while carrying children and their presence was one of the main reasons for disarming soldiers (who were there on behalf of the regime) who were ordered to shoot if necessary.

-Khomeini's rhetoric on women's participation
+Ayatollah Khomeini's rhetoric on women's participation

 Ayatollah Khomeini asserted that "You ladies here have proved that you are at the forefront of this movement.
 You have a great share in our Islamic movement.
 The future of our country depends on your support."
-He invoked the image of the hijab as a symbol of the revolution, saying that, "a nation whose respected women demonstrate in modest garb [hejab] to express their disgust with the Shah's regime- such a nation will be victorious."
-He also said that, "women from all levels of society took part in the recent demonstrations, which we are calling the 'referendum of the streets'... women fought side by side with men in the struggle for their independence and their liberty."
+He invoked the image of the hijab as a symbol of the revolution, saying that "a nation whose respected women demonstrate in modest garb [hejab] to express their disgust with the Shah's regime—such a nation will be victorious."
+He also said that "women from all levels of society took part in the recent demonstrations, which we are calling the 'referendum of the streets'... women fought side by side with men in the struggle for their independence and their liberty."
 Khomeini pleaded for women to participate in anti-Shah demonstrations in various cities.
 Furthermore, women later responded to Khomeini's urgings to vote in favor of the Islamic Republic and the new constitution.
-Women were so pivotal to the revolution that in response to a suggestion from a top aid to ban women from coming to group audience, Khomeini said "I threw the Shah out with these women, there's no problem in their coming."
+Women were so pivotal to the revolution that in response to a suggestion from a top aide to ban women from coming to group audience, Khomeini said "I threw the Shah out with these women, there's no problem in their coming."

-After the revolution, Khomeini credited much of the success of the movement to women, even commending the women for mobilizing men, "you ladies have proved that you are in the vanguard of the movement, you have proved that you lead the men, men get their inspiration from you, the men of Iran have learnt lessons from the honourable ladies of Iran ...You are in the vanguard of the movement."
+After the revolution, Khomeini credited much of the success of the movement to women, even commending the women for mobilizing men, "you ladies have proved that you are in the vanguard of the movement, you have proved that you lead the men, men get their inspiration from you, the men of Iran have learnt lessons from the honourable ladies of Iran ...
+You are in the vanguard of the movement."

 It has been argued that Khomeini and his fellow leaders danced around the issue of women's rights and rather focused their rhetoric on mobilizing women through encouraging them to participate in protests and fueling their anti-Shah sentiments.